Columbia University traditions

-Traditions
+Current traditions

 Orientation traditions

 Several traditions take place during the New Student Orientation Program (NSOP) in order to inaugurate new freshmen into the community.
 During NSOP, students are given time to explore New York City and acquaint themselves with its transportation system.
 In the First Year March, first-years exit Alfred Lerner Hall through its back doors, turn right and enter campus again through the main gates while being serenaded by staff and administrators to officially become Columbia students.
 To introduce students to the Columbia Core Curriculum, all Columbia College freshmen attend their first Literature Humanities lecture on the Iliad during NSOP.
 Students are also gifted a copy of one of the Homeric epics, either the Iliad or the Odyssey, by representatives of the Columbia College Alumni Association.

 The Varsity Show

 The Varsity Show is an annual full-length musical written by and for students, and is one of Columbia's oldest traditions.
 The content of Varsity Shows often satirize many aspects of life at Columbia, including admissions, the Core Curriculum, the university's history, and the administration.
 Founded in 1894 as a fundraiser for Columbia's athletic teams, past writers and directors have included Columbians Richard Rodgers and Oscar Hammerstein, Lorenz Hart, I.A.L.
 Diamond, and Herman Wouk.
-Recent performers have included Jenny Slate, Greta Gerwig, and Kate McKinnon, the latter two both appearing in the 2006 Varsity Show, "The Sound of Muses".
+Recent performers have included Jenny Slate, Greta Gerwig, and Kate McKinnon, the latter two both appearing in the 2005 Varsity Show, "The Sound of Muses".
 The show has one of the largest operating budgets of all university events.

 The Columbia University fight song, "Roar, Lion, Roar", written by Corey Ford, Roy Webb, and Morris W. Watkins, originates from the 1923 Varsity Show, Half Moon Inn.
 Varsity Shows have traditionally featured pony ballets, which prior to the introduction of female performers in 1968, involved cross-dressing.